 One final important thing to note about Object Variables is that they are also available to you to edit in the Room Editor on a per-instance basis.
 So, you can define a general value for all objects in the object editor, then when you place an instance of the object in a room and these values can be tweaked, and the change will only affect that one instance:

 This makes level design far more intuitive and a lot easier!

-Having a visual aid when dealing with abstract concepts and being able to tweak things in a natural way are important when working on any project, and we hope these new features go some way to making your workflow easier and cleaner.
-We want to make using GameMaker Studio 2 as easy and intuitive as possible - especially when working with multiple parent-child relationships or when creating levels in the Room Editor - and think that these new features do just that and we encourage you to get used to them and incorporate them into your projects.
+Having a visual aid when dealing with abstract concepts and being able to tweak things in a natural way are important when working on any project, and we hope these features go some way to making your workflow easier and cleaner.
+We want to make using GameMaker Studio 2 as easy and intuitive as possible - especially when working with multiple parent-child relationships or when creating levels in the Room Editor - and think that these features do just that and we encourage you to get used to them and incorporate them into your projects.